The Heat Equation, explained

 Before we can go any further, we need to show that there must exist a unique solution to the heat equation for any physically meaningful initial and boundary conditions.
 The formal proof of this is beyond the scope of this article, so instead we’ll use an empirical argument.
 The laws of thermodynamics tell us that no matter what the temperature distribution of the bar is initially, the system mustundergo a process that brings the bar to thermal equilibrium, and we showed in the previous section that this process must obey the heat equation, so solutions to the heat equation exist for physically meaningful initial and boundary conditions.
 Furthermore, one of the basic assumptions of classical physics is that identical experimental conditions must lead to identical results, so the particular way in which the bar progresses to thermal equilibrium is uniquely specified by the initial and boundary conditions.

-This means that if f(x,t) and g(x,t) are two different functions that satisfy the same IBVP for the heat equation, then and have the same form.
+This means that if f(x,t) and g(x,t) are two different functions that satisfy the same IBVP for the heat equation, then f and g have the same form.
 Furthermore the heat equation is linear so if f and g are solutions and α and β are any real numbers, then αf+βg is also a solution.
 So we can conclude that the solution is going to be a linear combination of functions of the same form.

 Consider the following function, which we could have guessed by inspection or by trial and error: